zlyreed/TIRED/Leg fatigue/Matlab/ECG_related/README.md

 			```

-		- remove the flat region of the RR-interval data
+		- remove the flat 'steps" of the RR-interval data

  - Maybe test the online dataset in the future: [Stress Recognition in Automobile Drivers](https://physionet.org/physiobank/database/drivedb/)